©Champeillant Sunset Mathilde Duchene April25 6

 Our Geosites not to be missed

-A geopark comprises a number of sites that are remarkable for their scientific interest, rarity, aesthetic appeal or educational value.
+A geopark comprises a number of sites of outstanding scientific interest, rarity, aesthetic appeal or educational value.
 They may also be of archaeological, historical or natural interest.
-It responds to the desires and needs of a more sustainable and authentic form of tourism, motivated by a return to nature in unspoilt lands.
+It responds to the desires and needs of a more sustainable and authentic form of tourism, motivated by a return to nature in unspoilt countryside.

 There are 7 geosites in the Leman Mountains Explore area: